 There has long been a debate about when to start screening for breast cancer.
 Several organizations issue screening guidelines, and some of these are different.
 The concerns regard early detection, mortality reduction, and overdiagnosis with unnecessary worry and procedures.
 These risks factor into recommendations of beginning age, frequency of screening, and modality used.

 More recently, cancer screening trials suggest a benefit to screening at a younger age to detect cancer earlier.
-The UK AGE randomized controlled trial (2020) found a utility of breast cancer screening in women aged 40-40 years compared to those not screened.
+The UK AGE randomized controlled trial (2020) found a utility of BC screening in women aged 40-40 years compared to those not screened.
 The study of over 160 thousand women followed for ten years showed a benefit in earlier screening, with a 25% reduction in mortality (Duffy et al., 2020).
 The study did not determine a significant risk of overdiagnosis in screening at an earlier age.

 The American College of Radiology developed a process known as the Breast Imaging Reporting and Data System (BI-RADS).
 Radiologists provide a BIRADS score to indicate risk of the mammogram findings and when repeat screening should be considered.
 The table below identifies the categories (source: radiopaedia).